Lightstreamer/Lightstreamer-example-Portfolio-client-flex/README.md

 # Build #

-If you want to skip the build process of this demo please note that the "deploy" folder of this project contains a ready-made deployment resource for Lightstreamer's internal Web Server.<br>
+If you want to skip the build process of this demo please note that in the [deploy release](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-flex/releases) of this project you can find the "deploy.zip" file that contains a ready-made deployment resource for Lightstreamer's internal Web Server.<br>

-In order to proceed with the build process of this demo, this project includes the following sub-folders:
+Otherwise, in order to proceed with the build process of this demo, this project includes the following sub-folders:
 * /src<br>
   Contains the sources to build the Flex application.
 The code is based on Flex 4 SDK.